Rhabdopleura

 Rhabdopleura is a genus of colonial sessile hemichordates belonging to the Pterobranchia class.
 They are exclusively marine, benthic organisms whose species occur within all major oceans and range in habitat from intertidal to c.
-900 m.
-As one of the oldest living genera with a fossil record dating back to the Middle Cambrian, it is also considered to be the only living genus of graptolites.
+900 meters.
+As one of the oldest living genera with a fossil record dating back to the Late Cambrian, it is also considered to be the only living genus of graptolites.

 Rhabdopleura is the best studied pterobranch in developmental biology.
 Research in the 2010s by Jörg Maletz and other paleontologists and biologists have demonstrated that Rhabdopleura is an extant graptolite.

 History

 The first evidence for extant species of Rhabdopleura (Rhabdopleura normani) was identified in the Shetland Islands in 1869.
 Since then, a total of at least nine extant species have been identified.

 Species

 List of species from WoRMS Editorial Board (2025):